 This is a one credit course, novice level, designed for beginning music students to explore popular music from a wide variety of cultures and time periods through academic study and performance.
 By creating, performing, and responding, students will develop basic vocal skills, choreography and movement and sight-reading techniques.
 Allowing musical experiences to other cultures and disciplines within and outside of the arts, music history and theory are embedded so students may connect these popular vocal style experiences to historical relevance, contemporary issue, and self-reflection.
 Show Choir is an audition-only choir.
 Students interested in show choir will be required to submit a dance AND singing audition, either in person or virtual.
 Auditions will be held in April of the prior school year.
 See the choir director for any information regarding auditions.
-There will be performance based class.
+There will be performances throughout the school year that are required for all students.
+This class is a participation and performance based class.
 Attendance is imperative.
 There will not be any make-up assignments for unexcused absences and anyone that has two unexcused absences from rehearsals will be removed from the show.
 There is a class fee of \$50 for this class that will cover music, a t-shirt, and any other expenses that may arise.